7 Foods that Can Lower Testosterone Levels Quite Significantly in Men

 6. Soy Products

-There are many controversial topics around soy consumption, one of them which is the beans effect on testosterone levels.
+There are many controversial topics around soy consumption, one of them which is the legumes effect on testosterone levels.

-Because of the high amount of phyto-estrogenic isoflavones (genistein, daidzein, glycitein) present in soybeans, it’s often claimed that soy would elicit similar effects in the body as the principal female sex hormone; estrogen.
-In-vitro research has shown that although having a significantly lower affinity for the receptors than that of estrogen itself, isoflavones can still activate the estrogen receptors and downregulate the androgen receptors.
+Because of the high amount of phyto-estrogenic isoflavones (genistein, daidzein, glycitein) present in soybeans35, it’s often claimed that soy would elicit similar effects in the body as the principal female sex hormone; estrogen.
+In-vitro research has shown that although having a significantly lower affinity for the receptors than that of estrogen itself, isoflavones can still activate the estrogen receptors36 and downregulate the androgen receptors37.

-The third possible “hormonal problem” with soy consumption is an anti-androgenic compound called equol, which forms in the gut when the gut bacteria metabolizes the isoflavone; daidzen.
-According to research, this only happens in 30-50% of men, due to the fact that not everyone has the “right” intestial bacteria to create equol.
+The third possible “hormonal problem” with soy consumption is an anti-androgenic compound called equol39, which forms in the gut when the gut bacteria metabolizes the isoflavone; daidzen.
+According to research, this only happens in 30-50% of men40, due to the fact that not everyone has the “right” intestial bacteria to create equol.

 So at least on paper, soy seems to be a hormonal disaster, but what does the research say?

-a) On multiple human and animal studies, it has been shown that high intake of soy (even if it’s coming through a low-isoflavone soy protein extract) can suppress both; testosterone and DHT (study, study, study, study, study, study, study).
+a) On multiple human and animal studies, it has been shown that high intake of soy (even if it’s coming through a low-isoflavone soy protein extract) can suppress both; testosterone and DHT.

 Bottom line: Even though the research is relatively inconclusive, I see no point in consuming high amounts of soy products (that is, at least if you’re a carnivore).
 There are many theoretical reasons for soy being a food that lowers testosterone levels, and the possible negative effects greatly outweigh the positive effects.
 In fact, the only positive effect of soy consumption seems to be the fact that it’s quite high in protein, and since being a plant, vegans/vegetarians could cover their dietary protein needs by eating a lot of soy products (though it’s worth mentioning that according to this study, animal protein is superior to plant protein when it comes to testosterone production).